astronomer/docs/learn/airflow-dbt.md

 ## Step 6: Write a dbt DAG

-The DAG used in this tutorial shows how you can use the Astronomer dbt provider to create tasks from existing dbt models and have those task be embedded within other actions in your data ecosystem.
+The DAG used in this tutorial shows how you can use the Astro dbt provider to create tasks from existing dbt models and have those task be embedded within other actions in your data ecosystem.

 1. In your `dags` folder, create a file called `my_energy_dag`.